snowchyld/VGhlT2xkTWU/README.md

-# spammers
+# Garbage companies - blocklists and more
-Companies which spam - are on the list of shitty behaviour
+Companies which cause me no end of ire - are on the list for shitty behaviour